Trump also plans to renegotiate NAFTA.

 “Access to the U.S. market was no doubt an incentive for a lot of countries,” he told the Australia Broadcasting Corp.
 “But there is also a tremendous amount of benefit that has been able to be achieved under the agreement that countries don’t want to let go.”

-During his campaign for presidency, Trump openly spoke of his intention to scrap the U.S. involvement in the TPP to keep jobs in the U.S. Trump has adopted an America first foreign policy focused on American interests and America’s security, which includes withdrawing from the TPP and renegotiating the North American Free Trade Agreement (NAFTA).
+campaign for presidency, Trump openly spoke of his intention to scrap the U.S. involvement in the TPP to keep jobs in the U.S. Trump has adopted an America first foreign policy focused on American interests and America’s security, which includes withdrawing from the TPP and renegotiating the North American Free Trade Agreement (NAFTA).
 The president also has vowed to crack down on nations who violate trade agreements.

 Pointing out that U.S. agricultural exports to Canada and Mexico have quadrupled from $8.9 billion in 1993 to over $38 billion today, due in large part to NAFTA, Zippy Duvall, president of the AFBF, said any renegotiation of NAFTA must recognize the gains achieved by American agriculture and ensure that U.S. ag trade with Canada and Mexico remains strong.